roman-milk/roman-milk.github.io/the-next-one.md

  "Back atcha.
 Bye"

  I got to the Denny's at three minutes to five and saw that Allison and Amos were already there.
 They were sitting in a booth opposite each other.
 No way I was going to sit next to either of them.
 I wanted to be looking at both of them when they brought up whatever it was they had in mind.
-When I got to the booth I pointed at the other side of the table and said to Allison: Report_Story #3
+When I got to the booth I pointed at the other side of the table and said to Allison: